 Wheaton College Seeks Emergency Relief Against HHS Mandate

-WASHINGTON, DC – Today, as the Health and Human Services (HHS) mandate takes effect, the Becket Fund for Religious Liberty asked a D.C. federal court to issue a preliminary injunction on behalf of Wheaton College, the leading evangelical liberal arts institution.
+WASHINGTON, DC – Today, as the Health and Human Services (HHS) mandate takes effect, Becket Law asked a D.C. federal court to issue a preliminary injunction on behalf of Wheaton College, the leading evangelical liberal arts institution.
 Wheaton now faces the decision whether to obey the HHS mandate—which would force it to cover abortion-inducing drugs—or obey its faith.

 “Remember August 1, 2012.
-Today begins a violation of American conscience like we have never seen before in our country, and Wheaton College personifies it,” said Kyle Duncan, General Counsel for The Becket Fund for Religious Liberty.
+Today begins a violation of American conscience like we have never seen before in our country, and Wheaton College personifies it,” said Kyle Duncan, General Counsel for Becket Law.
 “Everyone knows Wheaton is a school that lives out its faith.
 But today our government is telling Wheaton it is not ‘religious enough’ to have a conscience, and so can be forced to participate in abortions or face heavy fines.
 Wheaton’s only recourse is to ask the federal courts for emergency relief.”

 Wheaton does not qualify for the one-year “safe harbor,” which the government offered to certain religious organizations as a temporary reprieve from the HHS mandate.
 So, in a few short months, Wheaton faces the prospect of over a million dollars per year in fines and other penalties—unless it agrees to violate its core religious beliefs by providing insurance coverage for “emergency contraceptives” that they believe cause abortion.